 How To Clean The Bar Groove And The Oil Hole

-When you examine your guide bar, spend a little bit of your time on cleaning wood chips from the centre of the rails and check whether the oil hole is open.
+When you examine your alignment rod, spend a little bit of your time on cleaning wood chips from the centre of the rails and check whether the grease and oil hole is open.
 You can do this procedure using a groove cleaner or even a simple pocket knife.
-When the bar rails are clean, oil moves down the guide bar without any obstacles.
+When the bar rails are cleaned with a groove cleaner, oil and grease move down the alignment rod without any obstacles.
 This is beneficial for tip and rail lubrication.

-In fact, many people forget about this hole, which causes various issues.
-Therefore, it’s highly recommended to put the chain off regularly and check the bar groove and oil hole.
+In fact, many people forget about the grease hole, which causes various issues in keeping a sawing machine properly maintained.
+Therefore, it’s highly recommended to put the chains off regularly and check the bar groove and oil hole.

 What Happens If The Chain Tension Is Too Low

-Another thing which influences the wearing of guide bars is chain tension.
-If you see that your bar obtains excess wear in the area of the heel or behind the nose, you can make a conclusion that your chain is too loose.
-But if the tension is correct, the chain doesn’t pull itself after rounding the drive sprocket tip.
+Another thing which influences the wearing of guide bars is chain tightness.
+If you see that your bar obtains excessive wear in the area of the heel or behind the nose, you can make a conclusion that your chain is too loose.
+But if the sawing machine has proper chain tension and it does feel snug, the chain doesn’t pull and lift itself after rounding the drive sprocket tip.

-With too loose tension the chain is often reoriented on the rails behind the nose as well as the heel, which leads to the increase of wear.
-Too much tension is also not good since it can seriously affect the chain as well as the bar tip and the engine elements.
+With too loose tension the chain does not feel snug and is often reoriented on the rails behind the nose as well as the heel, which leads to the increase of wear.
+Too much tension and friction is also not good since it can seriously affect the chain as well as the bar tip and the engine elements.

-The Issue Of The Chain Throwing On A Worn Bar
+The Issue Of The Chain Throwing On A Tattered Bar

-If you apply the guide bar which is rather worn out, you can face the problem of the chain being thrown.
-Actually, it can happen even if the chain is tensioned enough or too much.
+If you apply the alignment rod which is rather shabby, you can face the problem of the chain being thrown.
+Actually, it can happen even if there is incorrect chain tension.
 Why does it happen?

-When the guide bar is worn out, its heel is much narrower than the one of a new guide bar.
-This, while the rail height gets less, makes the distance of your chain travelling out of the groove longer.
-When the distance becomes larger, the chain starts to behave more unstably and can derail easily.
+When the alignment rod is shabby, its heel is much narrower than the one of a new guide bar.
+This, while the rail height gets less, makes the distance of your chain travelling out of the groove and towards the sprocket longer.
+When the distance becomes larger, the chain starts to behave more unstably and can derail easily, leading to incorrect chain tension.

-Of course, the thing which you can do is to change the worn bar into a new one, but if you see that your bar can work for some more time, you can run a shorter chain, which means that the heel of the guide bar should be run closer to the sprocket.
+Of course, the thing which you can do is to change the shabby bar and sprocket into a new one, but if you see that your bar can work for some more time, you can run a shorter chain, which means that the heel of the alignment rod should be run closer to the nose sprocket.

-If your chain gets stretched, try to remove a link as soon as you can, so that you can prolong the life of your guide bar.
+If your chain gets stretched, try to remove a drive link or multiple drive links as soon as you can, so that you can prolong the life of your alignment rod, otherwise you’ll need to replace it, as well as the sprocket.

-Another thing which seriously affects the lifespan of the chainsaw bar is the incorrect chain filing or sharpening.
+Another thing which seriously affects the lifespan of the sawing machine bar is a dull chain.

 It’s highly essential that the top plate angles of the cutter teeth obtain the same angle of filing, which usually happens to be around 30 degrees.
-Of course, the angle depends on the kind of wood you are going to cut as well as whether you are ripping or cross cutting with the grain.
+Of course, the angle depends on the kind of wood you are going to cut, your sprocket, as well as whether you are ripping or cross cutting with the grain.

 In addition to this, it’s vital to set the correct depth of the depth gauges of the chain.
-If they are taken down too much, the cutter teeth start to behave aggressively and cause a quicker wearing of the rails and bar itself.
+If the depth gauges are taken down too much, the cutter teeth start to behave aggressively and cause a quicker wearing of the rails, bar and the sprocket itself.

-Therefore, it’s very important for every chainsaw user to sharpen the chain of their chainsaws regularly and correctly.
+Therefore, it’s very important for every sawing machine user to sharpen the chain of their chainsaws regularly and correctly with a chainsaw bar dresser.
 You can also apply a special depth gauge tool for choosing the needed settings.

 Bar And Chain Oil Lubrication

-Why do we need to have the bar and chain properly lubricated?
-The answer is that oil makes friction less between the chain and the bar, which helps them to avoid damages for a longer period of time.
-Therefore, every chainsaw user should make sure that the oil tank of their chainsaws is regularly refilled.
+Why do we need to have the bar and blade properly lubricated?
+The answer is that oil and grease make friction less between the chain, bar, and drive sprocket which helps them to avoid damages for a longer period of time.
+Therefore, every sawing machine user should make sure that the oil tank of their chainsaws is regularly refilled with a grease gun.

-When you choose the bar and chain oil for your instrument, you should pay attention to its quality, which should be high enough.
+When you choose the bar and oil for your instrument, you should pay attention to its quality, which should be high enough.
 The best options are usually offered by saw manufacturers.
-But you should avoid using motor oil since it obtains heavy particles which increase the speed of the bar and chain wearing out.
+But you should avoid using motor oil since it obtains heavy particles which increase the speed of the bar, chain and nose sprocket wearing out.

-And if you store your chainsaw without using it for some time, before applying for the first time after the break it’s a good idea to slide the chain around the saw bar before starting the tool.
-This will lubricate all the elements so that the chainsaw won’t start going dry.
+And if you store your sawing machine without using it for some time, before applying for the first time after the break it’s a good idea to let the chain slide around the saw bar and drive sprocket tip before starting the tool.
+This will lubricate all the elements so that the sawing machine won’t start going dry.

 How To Make The Lifespan Of The Rail Longer

-The easiest way to extend the life of the guide bar rail is to rotate the rail.
-You can do it when to replace chainsaw chain or just after some certain period of use, and for this you should remove the chainsaw bar and put it on upside down.
+The easiest way to extend the life of the alignment rod rail is to twist the rail.
+You can do it when to replace sawing machine blade or to repair chainsaw bar or just after some certain period of use, and for this you should remove the sawing machine bar and put it on upside down.

-It is okay even if the logo of the chainsaw brand is upside down.
-Since the rails get worn out faster from the bottom during cutting operations, the moment when you rotate the bar helps the rails wear evenly on both sides.
+It is okay even if the logo of the sawing machine brand is upside down.
+Since the rails get shabby faster from the bottom during cutting operations, the moment when you rotate the guideway helps the rails wear evenly on both sides.
 In fact, it happens the same way when you rotate the tires on your car or truck.

 Frequently Asked Questions

-Below we have decided to cover a few questions which chainsaw users usually ask about their chainsaw bars.
+Below we have decided to cover a few questions which sawing machine users usually ask about their sawing machine bars.

-How often should you flip the bar on a chainsaw?
+How often should you flip the guideway on a sawing machine?

-We have already mentioned that it’s essential to rotate the chainsaw bar so that the rails wear out evenly.
-It’s a good idea to flip the guide bar each time you take off the chain for any manipulations.
+We have already mentioned that it’s essential to rotate the sawing machine guideway lever so that the rails erode evenly.
+It’s a good idea to flip the alignment rod each time you take off the blade for any manipulations.

-If you don’t take off the chain very often, the best solution is to rotate the chainsaw bar once a month if you are not a professional user, and at least once in two weeks if you use your chainsaw more often than an amateur owner.
+If you don’t take off the blade very often, the best solution is to rotate the sawing machine guideway lever once a month if you are not a professional user, and at least once in two weeks if you use your sawing machine more often than an amateur owner.

 In fact, there is no certain answer to the question.

-It’s usually stated that the chainsaw bar can serve for about ten years.
+It’s usually stated that the sawing machine guideway can serve for about ten years.

 Of course, the lifespan depends on several factors.
-For instance the amount of hours you apply your chainsaw as well as the frequency of use.
+For instance the amount of hours you apply your sawing machine as well as the frequency of use.

-In addition to this, harder cutting operations increase the wearing of the chain and bar.
-However, even if you cut a lot but take care of your chainsaw regularly and in the needed amount, you will be able to use the chainsaw and it’s bar as long as possible.
+In addition to this, harder cutting operations increase the wearing of the blade and guideway.
+However, even if you cut a lot but take care of your sawing machine regularly and in the needed amount, you will be able to use the sawing machine and it’s guideway as long as possible.

-As we have noted earlier, usually high quality chainsaw bar and chain oils are sold in chainsaw stores and actually are produced by chainsaw manufacturers.
-In 2021 there have been named six chainsaw bar oils which happen to be the most suitable for use.
+As we have noted earlier, usually high quality sawing machine guideway and blade oils are sold in chainsaw stores and actually are produced by chainsaw manufacturers.
+There have been named six sawing machine guideway oils which happen to be the most suitable for use and allow for chainsaw parts to slide freely.

-If you look for a typical chainsaw oil which fully performs its functions, you should consider buying Husqvarna Bar & Chain Oil.
-This oil can be applied to the chainsaw of any brand and in any weather conditions.
-It also works well in cutting operations of any difficulty.
+If you look for a typical sawing machine oil which fully performs its functions, you should consider going to a tools shop and buying Husqvarna Bar & Chain Oil.
+This oil can be applied to the sawing machine of any brand and in any weather conditions.
+It also works well in cutting operations of any difficulty, letting the blade slide freely.

 If you seek a less expensive option, think of Poulan Pro Bar & Chain Oil.
-It also performs its functions well but it’s not so suitable for winter conditions, for which you may need another chainsaw bar oil.
+It also performs its functions well but it’s not so suitable for winter conditions, for which you may need another sawing machine oil.

 For instance, Oregon Chainsaw Bar And Chain Oil is specially designed for use in electric or cordless chainsaws.
 And, as in many other spheres of goods for home and work, people try to find eco-friendly versions of the things they use frequently.

-If you also look for a biodegradable oil, the best option for you is NV Earth Biodegradable Bar & Chain Oil.
+If you also look for a biodegradable oil, the best option for you is NV Earth Biodegradable Bar & Oil

-In other words, the choice of oil is rather wide, so try to ask for the advice of a shop assistant in a local chainsaw store, examine the reviews of other chainsaw users or choose the option mentioned above in order to prolong the lifespan and increase the efficiency of your chainsaw.
+In other words, the choice of oil for the oil holes is rather wide, so try to ask for the advice of a shop assistant in a local sawing machine store, examine the reviews of other sawing machine users or choose the option mentioned above in order to prolong the lifespan and increase the efficiency of your sawing machine.

 My Saw Doesn’t Cut Straight.
 What Should I Do?

 If you notice that your saw doesn’t cut straight, you can suppose that the problem may be with the bar.
-Of course, it can occur that the chainsaw bar guides the chain incorrectly.
+Of course, it can occur that the sawing machine bar guides the blade incorrectly.
 However, it happens rather seldom.
-For most cases the problem of not straight cutting is connected with the chainsaw chain.
+For most cases the problem of not direct cutting is connected with the chainsaw chain.

-Even if there is a little bend in your chainsaw bar, it won’t have any influence on the ability of the chainsaw to cut straight.
-Of course, you shouldn’t use any worn bar based on the previous statement.
-However, first of all when you face the problem of not straight cuts you should check your chain and only if it doesn’t have any issues you examine the saw bar.
+Even if there is a little bend in your sawing machine bar, it won’t have any influence on the ability of the chainsaw to cut straight.
+Of course, you shouldn’t use any dull bar based on the previous statement.
+However, first of all when you face the problem of not straight cuts you should check your blade and only if it doesn’t have any issues you examine the saw bar.

 In this article we have covered how you should examine your chainsaw in case you think that the chainsaw bar is worn out.
 The most important things which you should take into account are that there are several spots where you should check the possible damages on your chainsaw bar.
-If there are too many damages, the saw bar happens to be completely worn out and needs replacement.
+If there are too many damages, the saw bar needs replacement.

 If you see that although there is some wear you can still apply your chainsaw guide bar, you can provide some chainsaw bar maintenance.
 By this you can increase the lifespan and efficiency of this important chainsaw element.
 For this we have collected the list of the main features which you have to take into account when you maintain your chainsaw bar.